edwinmesa/dt_edwin_sair_portfolio/README.md

 *In this space you will find the most important projects that edwin sair has developed.*

 1. Workflows and Cloud Architectures
-2. Data Visualization
-3. Code
+2. Python Projects|Data Science|Analytics
-4. Personal Projects
+3. Personal Projects

 ## 1. Workflows and Cloud Architectures